maxjing/cmpt354_rentalhouse_project/README.md

 # Steps on how to install:
 1. run **node RentalServer.js**
 2. Now the website is available at http://localhost:8080/search/
+3. For testing, please import the sql provided in the root

 P.S. for debuging the server, you may use Visual Studio Code